TPS - SAT Tips

 SAT YouTube Videos

 YouTube is full of SAT advice but the quality of many of them is questionable and a lot of them will just tell you things that really anyone could, and that you already know.
 They may give earth shattering titles but really only give motherly advice like "be confident" and "get lots of sleep".
 Since you are not paying anything, it is worthwhile to look at a variety of them and see what is common.
 Don't be put off that they are eventually advertisements for their services.
 We are all trying to make a living!
+On the other hand, do look at the dates they are posted because they may be featuring the old exam.
+It should be no older than 2023.

 - Barrons is another reliable and comprehensive book, albeit like the Collegeboard book, thoroughly boring!
 It is not meant to excite you but it is well worth reading through.